ozthe2/ozthe2.github.io/_posts/2023-04-30-automate-registry-with-powershell.md

 ---
 layout: post
-title:  "How to Automate Registry-Related Tasks with Modify-OHRegistry PowerShell Function"
+title:  "How to Automate Registry-Related Tasks with Set-OHRegistry PowerShell Function"
 date:   2023-04-30 09:00:00 +0000
 categories: powershell
 tags: [powershell, registry]
 ---

 At work, I needed to write a PowerShell function that would modify the Windows registry by creating, replacing, or deleting a specified registry key value.
-After some development and testing, I created a function called "Modify-OHRegistry," which takes five parameters to complete the required task.
+After some development and testing, I created a function called "Set-OHRegistry," which takes five parameters to complete the required task.

-The five parameters of the Modify-OHRegistry PowerShell function are:
+The five parameters of the Set-OHRegistry PowerShell function are:

 - 'Path': the path to the registry key (e.g., HKCU:\Software\Microsoft).
 - 'Name': the name of the registry key value (e.g., '(Default)' or 'UninstallString').